MahjongPantheon/pantheon/README.md

 Every 15 minutes the database dump is made.
 You may view history of backups using `make backup_show_history` in `Database` folder.
 Use included pgadmin4 container (running at 5632 port) to restore your database to previous state.

+Please note that backups will consume quite much disk space.
+To clean up some space you may consider deleting the `/var/lib/postgresql/backup/.git` directory and changing the `BACKUP_GIT_REMOTE` variable, followed by containers restart.

 ### Development environment

 Pantheon developer environment works on *nix hosts (mac, linux, *bsd).
 Windows-based systems